European mortgage rates explained

 Focus: Non-Spaniards participating in the Spanish mortgage market

-As we wrote in our recent blog post, Spanish mortgages for investors, non-Spaniards can obtain mortgages from Spanish banks.
-According to the College of Registrars, foreigners were involved in roughly 90,000 property purchases in 2022, accounting for 13.8% of the total; over 30,500 of them financed their housing purchases with Spanish mortgages.
-However, this represented only a small percentage of all Spanish mortgages: 6.6%.
+As we wrote in our blog post Spanish mortgages for investors, non-Spaniards can obtain mortgages from Spanish banks.
+According to the Spanish Association of Property Registrars (Colegio de Registradores), sales to foreign buyers accounted for 14.9% of the total, at around 87,600 sales, in the four quarters trailing 3Q 2024.
+However, this represented only a small percentage of all Spanish mortgages.
 This highlights the growth potential of the Spanish mortgage market for foreign buyers.

 Foreigners that are residents of Spain